-We make our Grain Neutral Spirit (GNS) as the base spirit for our Gins and Vodkas, not many distilleries do this – it’s very time consuming and adds weeks to the process of making Spirits.
-But the result is a product that we have complete control over and of the highest quality.
-We believe a big reason all our spirits can be consume straight (if you want) is because of the mouth feel that our Barley based spirits have.
+We make our own Grain Neutral Spirit (GNS) as the base spirit for our Gins and Vodkas.
+Not many distilleries do this – it’s very time consuming and adds weeks to the process of making spirits.
+Nevertheless, the result is a product that we have complete control over and is of the highest quality.
+We believe a big reason all our spirits can be consumed straight (if you want) is because of the mouth feel that our barley-based spirits have.

-The spent barley left over from this process is transported to a mate’s small farm and then fed to the livestock – Zero Waste.....
+The spent barley, which is left over from this process, is transported to a mate’s small farm and then fed to the livestock – Zero Waste.

-This process and ingredients is exactly the same as making the finest single malt whiskeys.
-But instead of transferring this spirit into barrels and putting our feet up we further refine into Gin and Vodka.
+The above processes as well as the ingredients are exactly the same as making the finest single malt whiskeys.
+But instead of transferring this spirit into barrels and putting our feet up, our work continues, and we further refine into Gin and Vodka.

 Liquid Infusion Extraction

-How we extract the flavour and aroma from our botanicals is one our unique differences - we fill the finishing still with a combination of the column distilled spirit (ie GNS) and Antipodes Water and then use an extraction process that allows the alcohol vapours to rise through a pipe then solidify and seep through the botanicals contained in a cylinder and then return to the still, we repeat this process until all flavour and aroma is extracted - this can be up to 20 cycles and four hours, our old way of doing this process was vapour infusion which is similar but only allowed one extraction.
-You can imagine the difference - no wait - you can buy it.
+We fill the finishing still with a combination of the column distilled spirit (ie GNS) and Pure Dew water and then use an extraction process that allows the alcohol vapours to rise through a pipe then solidify and seep through the botanicals contained in a cylinder and then return to the still.

-If the now Column Stripped Grain Neutral Spirit (GNS) is destined to become Gin then we distill the extracted botanical that resulted from the extraction process in Pot Mode so that maximum taste is consolidated into the newly created Gin.
+If the now column stripped grain neutral spirit (GNS) is destined to become Gin, we distill the extracted botanicals that resulted from the extraction process in pot mode, so that maximum taste is consolidated into the newly created Gin.

-Once this process is completed the now 85% ABV Gin is cut to 46% ABV using Antipodes Water, we love Antipodes water because the neutral PH and low minerality means the Gin doesn’t pick up any flavours from the water i.e it let's the Gin shine.
+Once this process is completed, after about three hours, the now 85% ABV Gin is cut to 46% ABV using Antipodes water.
+We love Antipodes water because the neutral pH and low minerality means the Gin doesn’t pick up any flavours from the water i.e it lets the Gin shine.

-So that's all it takes to make an all natural handcrafted artisan gin or vodka.
+That's all it takes to make an all-natural handcrafted artisan gin or vodka.